-This report corresponds to the period from 1 September to 30 September 2017.
+This report corresponds to the period from 1 October to 31 October 2017.

-This month we see an increase of 3.18% in attack activity from prior month and a decrease of 20% in critical attacks over the prior month.
-This month there are several attacks of more than one hour of duration.
-Most attacks are targeting multiple ports followed by port 23 (telnet) and port 1433 (ms-sql), attacks.
-Which is consistent with the previous month; slightly less than 34% of the attacks this month are coming from GLESEC's tracked "known threat sources".
+This month we see an increase of 7% in attack activity from prior month and a increase of 9% in critical attacks over the prior month with several attacks of more than one hour of duration.
+Most attacks are targeting multiple ports followed by port 23 (telnet) and port 1433 (ms-sql), attacks; this is consistent with the previous month.
+We note that approximately 53% of the attacks this month are coming from GLESEC's tracked "known threat sources".

-Most of the attacks this month are from the Russian Federation, United States, China, Netherlands, Ukraine, United Kingdom, India, France, Brazil and Japan.
-This month the biggest the attacks on your site Is from Russian Federation, originating approx. 34.62% of total attacks this month.
+The geographical distribution of the attacks this month is: Russian Federation, United States, China, Netherlands, Ukraine, United Kingdom, India, France, Brazil and Japan.
+The biggest the attacks on your site are from Russian Federation, originating approx. 34.25% of total attacks this month.

-The bulk of the attacks, 84.25% are packet anomalies which are specifically crafted to target firewalls and other network infrastructure.
+The bulk of the attacks, 84.26% are packet anomalies which are specifically crafted to target firewalls and other network infrastructure.
 These are usually a more active reconnaissance stage in which after foot printing to gain an idea of the network structure is now actively crafting attacks against identified targets.
 The DefensePro is able to recognize and block this type of attack effectively.